Neighbourhood Plan Development Consultations 2015-2020

 The Post It Note Exercise: Villagers attending the two autumn public consultation events held in the village hall were invited to note concerns and ideas on ‘post-it’ notes and stick them on a large aerial photograph of the village.
 If other people agreed, they could add a green dot; if they disagreed, they could add a red dot.
 The same exercise was continued when the aerial map was subsequently moved to the Church.
 The number of dots on a post-it note indicated the strength of feeling about the item.
 The table records all the notes left on the map, whether they were endorsed or contradicted with coloured dots or whether there were no dots to indicate a preference either way.

 In some cases, there were both green and red stickers on the same post-it note suggesting that the comment is controversial.
-It should be noted that that notes added late in the process were obviously less likely to attract green/red dots and that the exercise was open to all without any need to declare interests.
-Neither was there any check as to whether individuals were voting with green/red dots more than once - but the exercise still indicated general preferences!
+It should be noted that notes added late in the process were obviously less likely to attract green/red dots and that the exercise was open to all without any need to declare interests.
+Neither was there any check as to whether individuals were voting with green/red dots more than once - but the exercise still indicated general preferences.

 Village Meeting 2 - 6th and 10th February 2016